UFC Fight Night: Cejudo vs. Dillashaw: Predictions & Analysis

 A few statistical edges stand out.
 Roberson throws significantly more leather — a 0.5 sig. strike per minute gap.
 Roberson is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Roberson has tighter striking defense, making opponents miss more often.

-**The Pick: Karl Roberson over Glover Teixeira.** We're leaning Roberson here at 66%, a solid but not overwhelming edge.
-The market implies 50% for Teixeira, but our model sees only 34%.
-That 15-point gap favoring Roberson is worth watching.
+The Pick: Karl Roberson over Glover Teixeira.
+The model gives Roberson a slight nod at 64% — this could easily go either way.
+The market implies 50% for Teixeira, but our model sees only 36%.
+That 14-point gap favoring Roberson is worth watching.

 Donald Cerrone vs Alexander Hernandez